divyansh-123/Flight-Price-Prediction/README.md

 # Flight Fare Price Prediction Web Application

-This repository contains a Flight Fare Price Prediction web application that uses a Random Forest Regression model to predict flight fares.
+This repository contains a Flight Fare Price Prediction web application that utilizes a Random Forest Regression model to predict flight fares.
 The model achieves an R-squared score of 0.84 and incorporates feature engineering and exploratory data analysis (EDA) techniques.
 The application is built using Flask framework to provide a user-friendly interface for users to input flight details and obtain fare predictions.

 ## Table of Contents